 - 1 In ZENworks Control Center, click Policies to display the Policies page. - 2 In the Policies list, click the policy you want to edit. - 3 Click the Details tab. - 4 Make the desired changes.

-For information about the policy's details, click the Help button in ZENworks Control Center or see Appendix - Disk Encryption Policy Settings.

-- 5 Click Apply to save the changes. - 6 To publish the changes, click Publish, then follow the wizard prompts.
-For more information about publishing changes to a policy, see Publishing Policies.
+For information about the policy's details, click the Help button in ZENworks Control Center or see Appendix A, "Disk Encryption Policy Settings," on page 81. - 5 Click Apply to save the changes. - 6 To publish the changes, click Publish, then follow the wizard prompts.
+For more information about publishing changes to a policy, see Chapter 12, "Publishing Policies," on page 55.

-Defining a Policy's System Requirements
+1 Defining a Policy's System Requirements